University of Wisconsin–Stout Polytechnic: Campus

-UW–Stout is made up of two parts, a main campus and north campus.
+UW–Stout Polytechnic is made up of two parts, a main campus and north campus.
 The main campus has most classrooms, five of nine residence halls, and three dining facilities, while the north campus is the remaining four residence halls, along with one dining hall and the student health facilities.
 The campus is 124 acre with 25 major academic and administrative buildings, 9 residence halls, and 245 laboratories.

 More than 3,000 students live on campus.
 All freshmen and sophomores are required to live on campus for their first two academic years.
 Housing includes traditional dorms and modern suite-styled rooms.
 There are nine residence halls.
 All are co-ed.

 The Stout Student Association is the student government representing all students at UW–Stout.

 Academics

-UW–Stout offers more than 50 undergraduate majors and 70 minors, along with 22 graduate degrees.
+UW–Stout Polytechnic offers more than 50 undergraduate majors and 70 minors, along with 22 graduate degrees.
 The Graduate School provides oversight for graduate education at the university.
-UW–Stout offers three terminal degree programs; the Master of Fine Arts (M.F.A.) in Design, the Educational Specialist degree in both School Psychology and Career & Technical Education, and the Doctor of Education (Ed.D.) in Career & Technical Education.
+UW–Stout Polytechnic offers three terminal degree programs; the Master of Fine Arts (M.F.A.) in Design, the Educational Specialist degree in both School Psychology and Career & Technical Education, and the Doctor of Education (Ed.D.) in Career & Technical Education.

-UW–Stout is organized into two colleges: the College of Arts & Human Sciences, which houses the School of Art & Design and the School of Education; and the College of Science, Technology, Engineering, Mathematics & Management, which houses the Robert F. Cervenka School of Engineering and the School of Management.
+Stout Polytechnic is organized into two colleges: the College of Arts & Human Sciences, which houses the School of Art & Design and the School of Education; and the College of Science, Technology, Engineering, Mathematics & Management, which houses the Robert F. Cervenka School of Engineering and the School of Management.

 The Graduate School provides oversight for graduate education at the university.

 The English as a Second Language Institute offers year-round English immersion courses to non-native English speakers.

 Research

-The university was designated Wisconsin's polytechnic university by the Universities of Wisconsin Board of Regents in the spring of 2007.
-In 2013, officials from MIT helped open a fab lab on the UW–Stout campus, the only university in Wisconsin with such a facility.
+The university was designated Wisconsin's polytechnic university by the Universities of Wisconsin Board of Regents in the spring of 2007, becoming the first and only polytechnic university in Minnesota or Wisconsin.
+In 2013, officials from MIT helped open a fab lab on the UW–Stout Polytechnic campus, the only university in Wisconsin with such a facility.